leger-labs/leger/vercel-screenshots/prompt-component-analysis.md

 6. **Explicitly acknowledge existing components** - if you find a component that's already in the WIP inventory, note that you're not adding it to avoid duplication.

 Your goal is to provide a comprehensive, multi-level analysis that enables the effective implementation of Vercel-like configuration management interfaces for the Leger platform while building upon the existing documentation and avoiding duplication.

+IMPORTANT: I have included the WIP files so make sure that the information we are adding in there is not redundant with the existing investigation done.
+Remember, we are not copying vercel s functionality, but their user interface and form best practices